-If you think we wrongfully ended your membership, you can make a complaint (also called a grievance).
-If you had an emergency circumstance out of your control that made you unable to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); Go to 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium, within our grace period, you can make a complaint.
 For complaints, we'll review our decision again.
-Go to Chapter 9 to learn how to make a complaint, or you can call us at 1-800-926-6565 between 8:00 a.m. to 8:00 p.m. local time, seven days a week, from October 1 through March 31, except for Thanksgiving and Christmas.
+Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 1-800-926-6565 between 8:00 a.m. to 8:00 p.m. local time, seven days a week, from October 1 through March 31, except for Thanksgiving and Christmas.
 From April 1 through September 30, our hours are 8:00 a.m. to 8:00 p.m. local time, Monday through Friday, except for major holidays.
 TTY users should call 1-800-955-8770.
 You must make your request no later than 60 calendar days after the date your membership ends.